FraCSPy/FraCSPy/README.md

-# PyFrac
+# FraCSPy

+FraCSPy stands for Python Framework for Conventional microSeismic Processing.

-A single toolbox of python procedures for the full microseismic pipeline from modelling to post-event analysis.
+It is a single python toolbox for the full microseismic pipeline from modelling to post-event analysis.
-This library is a single location leveraging the excellent work of other scientists (/software developers) and adapts them for the specific use case of microseismic monitoring.
+This library is a single location leveraging the excellent work of other scientists (software developers) and adapts them for the specific use case of microseismic monitoring.

 Some functionalities include:

 - modelling script generation (for accompanying [SOFI3D](https://docs.csc.fi/apps/sofi3d/))
-- event imaging
+- event imaging: detection, location
 - moment tensor inversion

 Some python libraries that are heavily utilised include: